 Do not over complicate things here or spend a fortune, as you really don't need to as a beginner carp angler.
 One to bear in mind is how easy are they to set up and how much space do they take up once boxed away.
 You can pick up a carp rod from £30 upwards.
 I have had a number of rod pods and bank sticks from fox over the years which do a very good job without costing a fortune.

 Rigs and Mainline

-For general carp fishing, I would suggest you buy 12 lbs breaking strain mainline which is more than enough for the majority of carp fishing scenarios.
+For carp fishing for beginners, I would suggest you buy 12 lbs breaking strain mainline which is more than enough for the majority of carp fishing scenarios.
 I would only increase this to 15 lbs if the lake you will be fishing contains heavy weed or has a number of snags, these situations require a mainline that can take some more abuse.